DLXPlugins/pattern-wrangler/readme.txt

 == Upgrade Notice ==

-= 2.0.9 =
+= 2.1.0 =
 Disabling the enhanced patterns view could lead to a white screen because of a mis-placed PHP exit module.
 Removing JS debug warnings.
+Removing trailing slash added to admin-ajax causing previews to fail.